hkamran80/articles/markdown/articles/2024-11-21-f1-2024-las-vegas-directives.md

 ### Session 3

-The start of session 3 was delayed due to Colapinto's crash.
+The start of session 3 was delayed to 23:09 due to Colapinto's crash.

+- Lewis Hamilton (#44) has his lap deleted for track limits at turn 12.
-- Lewis Hamilton (#44) has his final lap time deleted for track limits.
+- Lewis Hamilton (#44) has his 1:35.181 lap deleted for track limits at turn 4.

 The race order for tomorrow's race is as follows: George Russell (#63), Carlos Sainz (#55), Pierre Gasly (#10), Charles Leclerc (#16), Max Verstappen (#1), Lando Norris (#4), Yuki Tsunoda (#22), Oscar